MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-customer-vendor-document-layouts.md

 The steps in the following sections describe how to define sales document layouts from the **Customer Card** page.
 For vendors, the steps are the same from the **Vendor Card** page.

-## <a name="to-load-the-standard-document-layouts-for-sales-documents-for-a-customer"></a>To load the standard document layouts for sales documents for a customer
+## To load the standard document layouts for sales documents for a customer

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the **Customer Card** page for the customer, and then choose the **Document Layouts** action.